AkhilSharma90/GenAI-Code-Committer/README.md

 A smart command-line tool that generates git commit messages using AI.
 Unlike other similar tools, FastCommit uniquely adapts to your repository's existing commit style, making it perfect for established codebases.

 FastCommit understands that a good commit message needs more than just code change summaries - it captures intention, context, and references that help others understand the change better.
-That's why it provides a simple way to add this additional context.
+That's why it provides a simple way to add this additional context..

 ## Features